JstrJestee/JstrJestee/README.md

 - Mentally and emotionally, I am a jester (I've loved jesters since I was nine for a reason).
 - If you like historical jesters, please, oh, please, interact with me on the pixel horse game.
 But fictional jesters work too!
 I'm attracted to franchises with a jester character like a moth to light.
+One of my favorite characters is actually Shadow Milk due to how accurate the jester symbolism is used with him (even though he sometimes calls himself a clown.
+Which is dumb because there is a STARK difference between jesters and clowns).

 "When I consider my life, I find it seasoned with many amenities, even though, passing through the streets, little children clamor after me: Aga!
 Crazy Mathurine!
 It's true that I'm a little tainted by this disease; my senses may be a little rancid, and my imagination a little moldy and shattered."
-      -- Mathurine de Vallois (Mathurine de Foole)
+      -- Mathurine de Vallois (Mathurine la Foole)
-- Mathurine de Vallois my GOAT.
-YES, there was female jesters and they were AWESOME.

 - If you are under 14, do not interact with me.
 You guys are usually a lot sometimes.
 - I tend to not use tone tags, so PLEASE tell me if you want me to use some.
 I don't want to come off as rude since I tend to be very sarcastic.